NiaOrg/NiaPy/README.md

 [![GitHub license](https://img.shields.io/github/license/NiaOrg/NiaPy.svg)](https://github.com/NiaOrg/NiaPy/blob/master/LICENSE)

 ## About
 Nature-inspired algorithms are a very popular tool for solving optimization problems.
-Since the beginning of their era, numerous variants of [nature-inspired algorithms were developed](https://arxiv.org/abs/1307.4186).
+Numerous variants of [nature-inspired algorithms have been developed](https://arxiv.org/abs/1307.4186) since the beginning of their era.
 To prove their versatility, those were tested in various domains on various applications, especially when they are hybridized, modified or adapted.
-However, implementation of nature-inspired algorithms is sometimes difficult, complex and tedious task.
-In order to break this wall, NiaPy is intended for simple and quick use, without spending a time for implementing algorithms from scratch.
+However, implementation of nature-inspired algorithms is sometimes a difficult, complex and tedious task.
+In order to break this wall, NiaPy is intended for simple and quick use, without spending time for implementing algorithms from scratch.

 <p align="center"><img src=".github/imgs/NiaPyLogo.png" alt="NiaPy" title="NiaPy"/></p>